WSSR

-WSSR (96.7 FM, "Star 96-7") is a radio station broadcasting a hot adult contemporary format.
-Licensed to Joliet, Illinois, United States, it serves South and West Suburban Chicago.
+WSSR (96.7 FM) is a radio station licensed to Joliet, Illinois, United States, it serves South and West Suburban Chicago.
 The station is owned by Connoisseur Media, through licensee Alpha Media Licensee LLC.
 WSSR's studios are located in Crest Hill, and its transmitter is in Homer Glen, Illinois.
-Using the slogan Star 96-7, the station features a playlist of new pop and pop-rock artists, 2000s and 1990s music.

 History

 WJOL-FM

 The station first signed on the air on February 6, 1960, as WJOL-FM, sister station to AM 1340 WJOL.
 The station shared its studios and transmitter site with the AM in Joliet, where it broadcast with an ERP of 1,000 watts at a height above average terrain (HAAT) of 125 ft.
 Initially, WJOL-FM simulcast the programming of the AM part of the day, but aired beautiful music, classical music, and standards separate from the AM station during evening hours and weekends.
 The station was owned by Joseph Novy and Jerome Cerny.

 By 1964, its programming was separate from its AM sister station, and the station was one of the first in the area to broadcast in stereo.
 That year, WJOL-AM-FM were sold to Publishing Enterprises, owned by Jack Harris and family, for $560,000.
 A year later, its ERP was increased to 3,000 watts and its HAAT was increased to 300 ft.